Oxaliplatin

 Bladder effects

 This treatment may cause you discomfort when you pass urine (pee).
 You may also pass urine more often than usual.
 Make sure you drink plenty of fluids during the 24 hours following chemotherapy.
-Try to drink at least 2 litres (3½ pints).
+Try to drink at least 2 litres (3½ pints) of fluids each day.

 Contact the hospital straight away if you feel any discomfort or stinging when you pass urine, or if you notice any blood in it.